-- Is a number assigned to a transport document used for a portion of a deconsolidated shipment.
+- A Cargo Control Number (CCN) assigned to a transport document used for a portion of a consolidated shipment.
 It uniquely identifies cargo detailed on a house bill submission.
 The house bill number consists of the CBSA assigned identifier code followed by a unique reference number assigned by the freight forwarder.

-- (a) 1st 4 characters = CBSA-assigned carrier code
+- (a) First 4 characters = CBSA assigned carrier code

 - Is provided by the freight forwarder to identify all house bills related to a consolidated primary cargo document or a consolidated house bill document for closure purposes.

-- Federal Departments or Agencies such as: Canadian Food Inspection Agency (CFIA) or Department of Foreign Affairs, Trade and Development (DFATD) etc.
+- Federal Departments or Agencies such as: Canadian Food Inspection Agency (CFIA) or Department of Global Affairs Canada (GAC).

 - Any excess in the number of pieces transmitted in the same shipment and found by the carrier or freight forwarder post arrival.

 - Port of report